HOW TO HAVE FUN WHEN HIKING IN THE RAIN

 These covers are designed to cover your entire bag in a waterproof cocoon prevent water from leaking in through the zippers or through the fabric itself.

 Want to level up?
-Choose a waterproof backpack when buying your next hiking bag.
+When choosing from the best hiking daypacks, make sure and choose a waterproof backpack when making your next purchase.

 Even with a rain cover or waterproof backpack, it doesn’t hurt to take extra precautions with your more sensitive gear, particularly if you’re on a multi-day hike.